-Population increase, economic development and materialistic innovations increase demand for Earth’s finite resources.
-Human not only produce low-value waste, but also through innovations, such as microplastics, pollute ecosystems, thus damaging their own livelihood.
-Waste management is especially a topical problem due to the increase of global population and its consumption habits that lead to serious environmental problems.
-In the European Union (EU), only 40% of waste is recycled or reused.
-According to Eurostat data, the situation in Latvia and Estonia is less pleasing and shows around 20% of waste recycling.
+Population increase, economic development and materialistic innovations increase the demand for the Earth’s finite resources.
+We don't just produce low-value waste, but also pollute ecosystems by using different innovations, for example, microplastics, thus damaging their own surroundings.
+Waste management is an especially topical issue due to the increase of global population and its consumption habits that lead to serious environmental problems.
+In the European Union only 40% of waste is recycled or reused.
+According to Eurostat, the situation in Latvia and Estonia is less pleasing and shows around 20% of waste recycling.
 Most of the waste is landfilled or incinerated.
-The 7th EU Environmental Action Programme sets the following priorities: to reduce the amount of waste generated; to maximize recycling and re-use; to limit incineration to non-recyclable materials and to phase out landfilling to non-recyclable and non-recoverable waste.
-Both countries still have a lot to do to fulfil the waste policy of EU and one of the steps is to raise public awareness and understanding of the problem.
+The 7th European Union Environmental Action Programme sets the following priorities: to reduce the amount of waste generated; to maximize recycling and reuse; to limit incineration to non-recyclable materials and to phase out landfilling for non-recyclable and non-recoverable waste.
+Both countries still have a lot to do to fulfil the waste policy of the European Union.
+One of the steps for doing it is to raise the public awareness and understanding of the problem.

-To reach the main objective, the project team will implement the following activities:
+To achieve the main objective, the project team will implement the following activities:

 IES is a leading partner of the WasteArt project.
-The institute will be responsible for the overall project management, as well as involved in both campaigns – Artistic Creative Reuse Campaign and “Waste Audit and 3R”.
+The institute will be responsible for overall project management, as well as be involved in both campaigns – Artistic Creative Reuse Campaign and 'Waste Audit and 3R'.

 Project duration: August 2018 – January 2021